mcboyd-bu/Website/docs/labs/lab4.rst

 Learning objectives
 """""""""""""""""""""

-* Use the physics module to extract acceleration and rotation information.
+* Use the :ref:`library:physics` to extract acceleration and rotation information.
 * Use this information to control car behavior.
 * Perform numerical integration to extrapolate changes in position.